 How to change your Epson printer's IP Address

-Before you begin, ensure your app version is 2.12.1 and above, your paper roll is inside the printer and the LAN cable is connected to the back of the printer.
+Before you begin, ensure your app version is at least 2.12.1 and above, your paper roll is inside the printer and the LAN cable is connected to the back of the printer.
+Remove any cable that is inside the WAN port (Blue coloured port on the back of the StoreHub ASUS router).
+You can put the cable back into the WAN port (Blue coloured port) later once the final steps are completed and you can search for the printer.

 Perform a Feed Test by turning the printer OFF.
 Hold down the FEED button and keep holding it while you turn on the printer.
 Release the FEED button only when a paper is printed out.
 This paper will show your IP address.